MariSchn/ETH-Algorithms-Lab-2024/Week_08/Attack_on_King's_Landing/README.md

 <summary> Expand to View </summary>

 - Whether you use a directed or undirected Graph can have a significant impact on runtime.
-- Depending on the task `boost::clear_node` can delete a node (by removing all of its edges) without the pain of actually deleting nodes in Boost
+- Depending on the task `boost::clear_vertex` can delete a node (by removing all of its edges) without the pain of actually deleting nodes in Boost

 </details>